pemblabs/pemblabs.github.io/_posts/2025-03-01-Unmasking the Threat∶ Telegram OSINT and Attempt at Attribution.markdown

 ### Additional Cross Reference and Conclusion

-Well as I feared, the article has become too long for my liking so here are some additional findings and conclusion for this.
+Well as I feared, the article has become too long for my liking so here are some additional findings and conclusions for this.

 I did cross reference the usernames I found so far to see any commonality and this was true for "Abilitytiger", the phish kit maker, and "RageDaybot".